 Art deco cozy all new bathroom with pedestal sink, new shower, tub, and custom lighting.

-Your 2 Bedrooms have extra storage shelves, new oak doors, new carpet, new thermal pane windows and even window coverings.
+Pictured above our 2 Bedrooms have extra storage shelves, new oak doors, new carpet, new thermal pane windows and even window coverings.

 The bedroom measures: